wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 Conflating a queue improves distribution performance.
 When conflation is enabled, only the latest queued value is sent for a particular key.

-**Note:** Do not use conflation if your receiving applications depend on the specific ordering of entry modifications, or if they need to be notified of every change to an entry.
+**注意:** Do not use conflation if your receiving applications depend on the specific ordering of entry modifications, or if they need to be notified of every change to an entry.

 Conflation is most useful when a single entry is updated frequently, but other sites only need to know the current value of the entry (rather than the value of each update).
 When an update is added to a queue that has conflation enabled, if there is already an update message in the queue for the entry key, then the existing message assumes the value of the new update and the new update is dropped, as shown here for key A.

 ![img](assets/MultiSite-4.gif)

-**Note:** This method of conflation is different from the one used for server-to-client subscription queue conflation and peer-to-peer distribution within a cluster.
+**注意:** This method of conflation is different from the one used for server-to-client subscription queue conflation and peer-to-peer distribution within a cluster.

 **Examples—Configuring Conflation for a Gateway Sender Queue**